objcio/articles/2014-05-01-view-layer-synergy.md

 	                         animations:(void (^)(void))animations
 	{
 	    DR_currentAnimationContext = DR_popAnimationContext;
-	    // execute the animations (which will trigger callbacks to the swizzled delegate method animations();
+	    // execute the animations (which will trigger callbacks to the swizzled delegate method) animations();
+	    /* more code to come */
 	    DR_currentAnimationContext = NULL;
 	}